microsoft/pxt-adafruit/olddocs/js/lessons/jailbreak.md

 # jailbreak lesson

-break out of a counting loop by pressing button "A".
+Break out of a counting loop by pressing button "A".

-### @video td/videos/jailbreak-0

 ## Topic